wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab3_Chat.md

 <br/>
 <br/>

--Continue by adding the `Email` and `Reason` fields in the same manner with the info in this table.
+- Continue by adding the `Email` and `Reason` fields in the same manner with the info in this table.

 |Type|Name|Label|Mandatory Field|
 |-|-|-|-|